Giławy

-Before 1772 the area was part of Kingdom of Poland, 1772–1871 Prussia, 1871–1945 Germany, and again Poland since 1945.
+Before 1772 the area was part of Kingdom of Poland, in 1772–1871 of Prussia, in 1871–1945 of Germany, and of Poland since 1945.
 Despite being under German rule, a Polish school existed in the village before World War II.
 Its head in 1932-1933 was Edward Turowski, who during World War II was imprisoned by the Germans in the Sachsenhausen concentration camp, and later became a member of the Polish Sejm.

 The historic church of St. John the Baptist and a historical Warmian wayside shrine are located in Giławy.